osgi/osgi.enroute.site/_book/650-trains.md

 * October 31 (midnight Pacific Time) - submission deadline for entry's if not attending OSGi Community Event 2015
 * November 3 & 4 – Testing on the 'real' track.
 Test slots available by advance appointment only [by email](mailto:iot2015@osgi.org?subject="OSGi IoT Test Slot")
 * November 4 at 17.45 – The contest and juding commences.
-* November 5 15.00 to 15.45 – Announcement of the winner and two runners up at the conference Closing Session.
+* November 5 between 15.00 to 15.45 – Announcement of the winner and two runners up at the conference Closing Session.

 ## Thanks